 Cycled Tubulin is a premium research-grade product recommended for most experimental applications, especially for use in microscopy-based assays.
 Cycled Tubulin demonstrates significantly increased solubility and polymerization competency in comparison to Lyophilized Tubulin as evidenced in the turbidity plots below, allowing researchers to assess a broader dynamic range of tubulin activity.
-However, as Cycled Tubulin is cryopreserved, it requires shipping on dry ice and storage at -80˚C. We offer Lyophilized Tubulin for use in contexts wherein deep freeze storage conditions are not available (i.e. educational settings) because of its long-term stability at room temperature.
+However, as Cycled Tubulin is cryopreserved, it requires shipping on dry ice and storage at -80˚C. We offer Lyophilized Tubulin for use in contexts wherein deep freeze storage conditions are not available because of its long-term stability at room temperature.
+Lyophilized Tubulin serves as an economical option for population-level assays and high-throughput screening applications.
 Lyophilized Tubulin is comparable to Cytoskeleton Inc.’s product #T240.

 Our tubulin products are native proteins purified from bovine brain, and are primarily constituted of alpha- and beta-tubulin heterodimers.
 We have determined by mass spectrometry that the most abundant isotypes consistently include αI-, βII-, βIII-, and βIV.